heptarch/heptarch.github.io/drafts/rbl2.md

 members will differentiate and start to build out the teams to pursue these strategies.
 At this point, hiring might look more like Bell.

+But some of the core team should remain in the full-time role of articulating the shape of problem space.
 But the core remains partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, there is something new to discover.